 Last updated on October 11th, 2022 at 10:03 pm

 The Intel 8086 is a 16-bit microprocessor designed by Intel corporation between 1976-1978.
 It is also called the iAPX 86.
 This Intel 8086 microprocessor gave rise to the x86 architecture or 16-bit architecture.
 Following figure is the internal architecture of Intel 8086 microprocessor

-15 Features of 8086 Microprocessor:
+15 Features of 8086 Microprocessor

 - 8086 includes an Instruction Queue.
 While an instruction is getting executed, it can store 6 instructions bytes at most at a time.
 It improves the performance.